The Cluster "Machine Learning" currently comprises 69 Members.

 Oliver Kohlbacher's Website

-Igor Lesanovsky's research focusses on the theoretical physics of open and closed quantum many-body systems.
+Igor Lesanovsky's research focuses on the theoretical physics of open and closed quantum many-body systems.
 He is interested in the investigation of collective phenomena, that occur e.g. near phase transitions.

 Igor Lesanovsky's Website